Logo-stateuniv

 Student Financial Aid Details

-At the college, there are more than 30 clubs, organizations, and activities that include academic, professional, political, social, talent, athletic, student government, media, religious, service, multicultural, special interest, and honor groups.
-Popular clubs include the Jazz Band, the Choir, Phi Theta Kappa, Student Ambassadors, the Student Senate, the Aggie Club, and the Yearbook.
-There are also interesting recreational and cultural events held on campus throughout the year.
-Activities begin during the week when students move into the residence halls, and are open to all of the college’s students.
-Popular activities that are held on-campus include X-Box gaming tournaments, movie nights, band concerts, bowling nights and cultural events at the Bowlus Fine Arts Center.
+Various recreational and cultural events are also held on campus throughout the school year.
+Popular activities include Xbox gaming tournaments, movie nights, band concerts, bowling nights and cultural events at the Bowlus Fine Arts Center.
 A complete list of clubs and events is available on the college’s website and is updated frequently.

-A significant number of the college’s students lives on-campus in one of the college’s two residence halls.
-Each of the rooms is a double and share a bathroom with an adjoining room.
-All of the rooms also include high speed Internet access.
+A significant number of the college’s Iola campus students live on-campus in one of two residence halls.
+Students reside in double rooms and share a bathroom with an adjoining room.
 Sophomores can also choose to live in on-campus apartments for 3-4 people.
 These apartments are not furnished, except for refrigerators and stoves.
+All meals are served in the cafeteria that is located inside of the Student Center.
 Breakfast, lunch, and dinner are served from Monday through Friday; on weekends, only brunch is served.
-All meals are served in the cafeteria that is located inside of the Student Center.

 Student Enrollment Demographics